What we do

-The School Health Nurse Team supports children and their families at meetings arranged by social services or Team Around the Child (TAC) meetings that have identified specific health difficulties and plan how to support the family or young person to address these health needs.
+The School Health Nurse Team supports children and their families at meetings arranged by social services, identifying specific health difficulties and planning how to support the family or young person to address these health needs.

 If you are not sure if your child is well enough to be in school Public Health England (formally known as Health Protection Agency) gives specific information about the length of time children need to be off school to prevent the spread of common infectious illnesses.